 The answer is simple: you need to test Linkedin post before publishing.

-In this way, you can make sure that the first few sentences are interesting and that the post is formatted in a way that makes it easy to read.
+In this way, you can ensure that the first few sentences are exciting and that the post is formatted in a way that makes it easy to read.

 Before we go into how to preview posts on LinkedIn, let's first cover the differences in how people see your posts.